JdeH/Eden/README.md

 Using CPython + Kivy
 ----------------------

-Some preliminary examples are in the preliminaryTutorialKivy directory
+Tutorial programs are in the tutorialKivy directory

 Compatibility